What is it like when those closest to you are not there any longer?

 Alex was grinning.
 “Yup.
 And they’re signed, too.
 How’d you know?”

 “There was a program on PBS about J. K. Rowling, and it talked about how few signed first edition copies there are.
-My god, they are worth tens of thousands of dollars.
+My god, each copy is worth tens of thousands of dollars.
 I’ve never seen them anywhere else, for sure.”

 Alex reached toward the Potter books.